0warn/VEDHARA/README.md

 ---

 ## Wedensday Cahnglog (06.10.2025)
-- [06/10/2025] - BY MRINAL - Frontend -> html, css, javascript and logo update
+- [06/10/2025]  - Frontend -> html, css, javascript and logo update
-- [06/10/2025] - BY MRINAL - Backend -> server, and crawler update
+- [06/10/2025]  - Backend -> server, and crawler update
-- [06/10/2025] - BY MRINAL - Catagories -> new catagories and websites added
+- [06/10/2025]  - Catagories -> new catagories and websites added
-- [06/10/2025] - BY MRINAL - DataBase -> new crawled pages and websites are added
+- [06/10/2025]  - DataBase -> new crawled pages and websites are added
 ---
 ## Thusday Changlog (07.10.2025)
-- [07/10/2025] - BY MRINAL - FRONTEND - N/A
+- [07/10/2025]  - FRONTEND - N/A
-- [07/10/2025] - BY MRINAL - BACKEND - Written in go language for faster response
+- [07/10/2025]  - BACKEND - Written in go language for faster response
-- [07/10/2025] - BY MRINAL - CRAWLER - Written in go language for more faster result and crawl
+- [07/10/2025]  - CRAWLER - Written in go language for more faster result and crawl
-- [07/10/2025] - BY MRINAL - DATABASE - Added new websites and their crawled pages
+- [07/10/2025]  - DATABASE - Added new websites and their crawled pages
-- [07/10/2025] - BY MRINAL - CATAGORIES - Added naukriglf, godaddy, linkedin and github
+- [07/10/2025]  - CATAGORIES - Added naukriglf, godaddy, linkedin and github
-- [07/10/2025] - BY MRINAL - NAME - Name and sanskrit meaning approved and fixed
+- [07/10/2025]  - NAME - Name and sanskrit meaning approved and fixed
 ---